Professor Christopher Hogwood CBE

 A celebrated keyboardist and important collector of historical instruments, Hogwood has made numerous solo recordings on harpsichord and has done much to promote the clavichord.
 His Secret Handel, part of The Secret Clavichord series of CDs, was awarded a Diapason d'Or in January 2007.
 Also a noted musicologist, Hogwood has edited music from the sixteenth to the twentieth centuries, including work by John Dowland, Felix Mendelssohn, Edward Elgar and Igor Stravinsky.
 He is currently chairman of the advisory board overseeing the new edition of Carl Philipp Emanuel Bach: The Complete Works.
 He has also written on Handel, Haydn and Mozart and his most recent major work is Handel: Water Music and Music for the Royal Fireworks.
 His work on Handel - editing, performance, recording and writing - has brought him numerous awards, including the Halle Handel Prize 2008.

-Appointed Fellow of the Royal Society of Arts in 1982 and Commander of the British Empire in 1989, Hogwood is Honorary Professor of Music at the University of Cambridge and Visiting Professor at the Royal Academy of Music, London.
+Appointed Fellow of the Royal Society of Arts in 1982 and Commander of the British Empire in 1989, Hogwood is Honorary Professor of Music at the University of Cambridge, Andrew D. White Professor-at-Large at Cornell University (USA), and Visiting Professor at the Royal Academy of Music, London.
 He holds Fellowships at Jesus and Pembroke Colleges, Cambridge and is also a member of the Senior Common Room at Lowell House, Harvard University.
 He received an Honorary Doctorate in Music from Cambridge in 2008.

 A lecture on Joseph Haydn's Symphony No. 104, commonly known as the 'London' Symphony, illustrated with live musical extracts...